Get insider access

 Compared To Other Monitors

-See our recommendations for the best 4k gaming monitors, the best 27-inch gaming monitors, and the best 4k HDR monitors.
+See our recommendations for the best 4k gaming monitors, the best Mini LED monitors, and the best 4k HDR monitors.

 Cooler Master Tempest GP27U

 The Acer Nitro XV275K P3biipruzx and the Cooler Master Tempest GP27U are similar 27-inch, 4k monitors with Mini LED backlighting.
-However, there are a few differences between them, as the Acer has much better accuracy before calibration and slightly better reflection handling.
-That said, the Cooler Master has better motion handling, particularly at lower refresh rates, and has lower input lag for a more responsive feel.
+However, there are a few differences between them The Acer has much better accuracy before calibration and slightly better reflection handling.
+The Cooler Master has better motion handling and lower input lag for a more responsive feel.
 The Cooler Master even has a KVM switch, ideal for multitasking, which the Acer doesn't have.

 Acer Nitro XV272U KVbmiiprzx